-140. Furthermore, Defendant's poor data security practices deprived Plaintiff and Class Members of the benefit of their bargain.
+143. Furthermore, Defendant's poor data security practices deprived Plaintiff and Class Members of the benefit of their bargain.
 When agreeing to pay Defendant and/or its agents for insurance services, Plaintiff and other reasonable consumers understood and expected that they were, in part, paying for the product and/or service and necessary data security to protect the PII, when in fact, Defendant did not provide the expected data security.
-Accordingly, Plaintiff and Class Members received services that were of a lesser value than what they reasonably expected to receive under the bargains they struck with Defendant.
+Accordingly, Plaintiff and

+Class Members received services that were of a lesser value than what they reasonably expected to receive under the bargains they struck with Defendant.

-Plaintiff Sandra Shaw's Experience
+Plaintiff Maria Sanchez's Experience

-141. Plaintiff Sandra Shaw is a current customer of Defendant's.

-142. As a condition of obtaining services at Defendant, she was required to provide her PII to Defendant.

-143. At the time of the Data Breach-on or about June 13, 2024--Defendant maintained Plaintiff's PII in its system.

-144. Plaintiff Shaw is very careful about sharing her sensitive PII.
-Plaintiff stores any documents containing her PII in a safe and secure location.
-She has never knowingly transmitted unencrypted sensitive PII over the internet or any other unsecured source.
-Plaintiff would not have entrusted her PII to Defendant had she known of Defendant's lax data security policies.

-145. Upon information and belief, Plaintiff's PII was targeted, accessed, and acquired in the Data Breach.

-146. As a result of the Data Breach, Plaintiff made reasonable efforts to mitigate the impact of the Data Breach, including disputing fraudulent charges on her accounts, replacing impacted credit cards, monitoring her financial accounts for unusual activity, and locking her credit cards.
-Plaintiff has spent significant uncompensated time dealing with the Data Breach-valuable time Plaintiff otherwise would have spent on other activities, including but not limited to work and/or recreation.
-This uncompensated time has been lost forever and cannot be recaptured because of the Defendant's actions and/or inaction.
+- 144. Upon information and belief, Defendant obtained Plaintiff's PII in the course of conducting its regular business operations. - 145.
+At the time of the Data Breach-December 9, 2024 through December 18, 2024-Defendant maintained Plaintiff's PII in its system. - 146.
+Plaintiff Sanchez is very careful about sharing her sensitive PII.
+Plaintiff stores any documents containing her PII in a safe and secure location. she has never knowingly transmitted unencrypted sensitive PII over the internet or any other unsecured source.
+Plaintiff would not have entrusted her PII to Defendant had she known of Defendant's lax data security policies. - 147.
+Plaintiff Maria Sanchez received the Notice Letter, by U.S. mail, directly from Defendant, in or about February 2025.
+According to the Notice Letter, Plaintiff's PII was improperly targeted, accessed, and obtained by unauthorized third parties. - 148.
+As a result of the Data Breach, and at the direction of Defendant's Notice Letter, which instructs Plaintiff to "be vigilant for incidents of fraud or identity theft by reviewing your account statements and free credit reports for any unauthorized activity[,]" Plaintiff made reasonable efforts to mitigate the impact of the Data Breach, including researching and verifying the legitimacy of the Data Breach.
+Plaintiff has spent significant time dealing with the Data Breach-valuable time Plaintiff otherwise would have spent on other activities, including but not limited to work and/or recreation.
+This time has been lost forever and cannot be recaptured.

-Case 4:24-cv-00779 Document 1 Filed 08/27/24 Page 33 of 57 PageID #: 33
+39 Notice Letter.